aledc7/Laravel/README.md

 # Laravel

 ## Level:  Intermediate
 ### Required Knowledge:  PHP Basic

 This repo has all the practice of my training in Laravel.
 It also serve as a documentation for the most commonly used commands.
 Enjoy

+- [x] Chapter 1 - Installing COMPOSER

+Composer is an application-level package manager for the PHP programming language that provides a standard format for managing dependencies of PHP software and required libraries.

 ## What we need for run these practice?

-- [x] php 7
+- [x] php 7 installed on your machine
 - [x] console terminal
 - [x] Internet, of course

-you need to have PHP installed on your terminal, so you can test if you already has you need to have php installed, then you can check if you have it installed with the command:
+you need to have php installed, then you can check if you have it installed with the command:

 ```php